shariq1989/cookbook/content/recipe/almond_pancake.md

 * A large bowl
 * A small bowl
 * A [non-stick skillet](https://amzn.to/3xy2Mkd) or [griddle](https://amzn.to/3vFthD9)

+#### What do I do if my batter isn't coming out right?

+If it looks as though it is coming out too thick, add more almond milk until it reaches desired consistency.
+If the batter is too thin, sprinkle a bit more almond flour.

 #### Can I freeze almond flour pancakes?